koalagator/koalagator/DEVELOPMENT.md

     To stop the server, press `CTRL-C`.

-    If you're running calagator in a Vagrantbox, add `-b 0.0.0.0` to the bundle exec command to handle requests from the host OS:

-    `bundle exec bin/rails server -b 0.0.0.0`

 The above should give you enough to work on new features and test a sample app.